ulixee/platform/client/docs/interface/local-client.md

 #### **Returns**: `Promise<Record[]>`

-### client.run _(runnerName, inputFilter)_ {#run}
+### client.run _(extractorName, inputFilter)_ {#run}

-Run one of the Datastore's runners.
+Run one of the Datastore's extractors.

 #### **Arguments**:

-- runnerName `string`.
+- extractorName `string`.
 Any valid Ulixee SQL query.
 Case sensitive.
 - inputFilter `object`.
 Optional.
-Any named arguments required or allowed by the runner.
+Any named arguments required or allowed by the extractor.

 #### **Returns**: `Promise<Record[]>`